jnaidu/Developer-Portal-GitBook/developer_portal_architecture.md

 The UX development can be done using the Covisint Portal Framework based on Liferay.
 Developers can write/deploy JSR compliant portlets.
 The PaaS layer comprises two sets of services: Identity Services and Messaging Services.

-Identity Services specifies three components:
+Identity Services encompasses three components:

 * ID Authenticator - Validates, verifies, and authenticates a user's identity
     * ID/Password